Welcome to Japanese language studies at Mount Allison!

 There are currently seven regional contests including the Atlantic Canada Japanese Speech Contest (ACJSC) in which four universities participate — St. Mary’s, UNB, St. Thomas, and Mount Allison.

-The 23rd Atlantic Canada Japanese Speech Contest (ACJSC) was held on Sunday, March 14, 2021, hosted by Saint Mary's University.
-Seven students from Mount Allison participated in the contest.
+The 25th Atlantic Canada Japanese Speech Contest (ACJSC) was held on Saturday, March 11, 2023 at Saint Mary's University.
+Five students from Mount Allison participated, with three winning prizes.

 Congratulations to our award winners!